 The National Trust for Scotland owns a series of superb properties across Aberdeenshire which together draw large numbers of people to North East Scotland.
 Leith Hall is the least well known of them, which is a little unfair given its tremendous charm and the range of attractions it has to offer.
 Leith Hall closed to the public at the end of the 2008 season, and reopened after refurbishment in July 2013.
 The description and images on this page pre-date the refurbishment.

-Leith Hall may be a little further west than the NTS's other properties in Aberdeenshire, and it may lack the magic word "castle" in its title (as does one of the others).
+Leith Hall may be a little further west than the NTS's other properties in Aberdeenshire, and it may lack the magic word "castle" in its title.
 But Leith Hall really is a gem, and anyone in the North East interested in historical buildings, gardens, or ancient monuments should make a point of visiting.
-Though before doing so, check the opening times shown on the right, which are more restricted than most NTS properties.

 A visit to Leith Hall offers three main elements.
 Most obvious is the hall itself.
 This started life as a tower house built in about 1650 and continuously developed over the following centuries.
 It remained home to the Leith and Leith-Hay families until gifted to the NTS in 1945.
 Surrounding Leith Hall are 286 acres of grounds.
 These extend to include open parkland and wooded areas, plus a landscaped pond, a churchyard and extensive gardens.